Predicting Diablo 4’s DLC roadmap after Gamescom: Villains & locations we need to see

 Skarn wasn’t a Prime or a Lesser Evil, but he made quite an impression in Diablo Immortal and would be an ideal candidate for a larger role in a Diablo 4 DLC.
 Such an expansion could include some of the northern, nautically-themed regions of Sanctuary, deepening its connection to Diablo Immortal.
 Classes like the Tempest or Blood Knight could be added too.

 Of course, the fanatical cult of Inarious could represent a very human threat in a future expansion, the cowardly Angel himself could even attempt a comeback.
-Finally, Diablo 4 could simply create a new villain, or lean into the vampire threat, depending on how long Blizzard plans to support the game.
+Finally, Diablo 4 could simply create a new villain, or lean into the vampire threat, depending on how long Blizzard plans to support the game in upcoming seasons.

 While the above is all speculation on our part, we’d be willing to wager at least a portion of our fantasy Diablo 4 roadmap will come true in the coming years.